Renegade Fury Competition

-U.S. Army Pfc.
-David Bercel, assigned to the 55th Ordnance Company (EOD), 192nd Ordnance Disposal Battalion (EOD), 52nd Ordnance Group (EOD), gets an azimuth during the Renegade Fury competition at Fort Bragg, N.C., Feb.
-27, 2017.
-Renegade Fury is comprised of three competitive events; Battalion Team of the Year; Best Warrior and Best Noncommissioned Officer and a Battalion Headquarter validation.
-(U.S. Army photo by Spc.
-Dacotah Lane)
+U.S. Army Sgt.
+Jeremy Thornton, 722nd Ordnance Company (EOD), 192nd Ordnance Disposal Battalion (EOD), 52nd Ordnance Group (EOD), disarms simulated ordnance during a dismounted patrol as part of the Renegade Fury competition at Fort Bragg, N.C., March 2, 2017.
+Soldier’s encountered an array of scenarios and disposed of simulated ordnance along their patrol.
+(U.S. Army photo by Pfc.
+Austin T. Boucher)

 |Date Taken: